-For all other programmes which are not exempt from Rehabilitation of Offenders Act, you will be asked at enrolment and registration if you have any spent or unspent convictions, or if you are under investigation for any such offences.
+For all other programmes which are not exempt from Rehabilitation of Offenders Act, you will be informed, once your place has been confirmed, by Student Services and Systems, that if you have any spent or unspent convictions, or if you are under investigation for any such offences you must contact the Directorate of Academic and Student Affairs at: dasa@qub.ac.uk and declare these.
 This includes any criminal conviction acquired before being registered as a student at the University, or court proceedings and/or a criminal conviction whilst registered as a student at the University or during a period of leave of absence.
-A guide to relevant offences for these purposes is provided in Appendix.
+A guide to relevant offences for these purposes is provided in Appendix 3.
 Please note this list is not exhaustive and the criteria may be amended from time to time.
 Any changes however, will be communicated.
 No disclosure is usually required of motoring offences attracting fines/maximum 3 penalty points or 'spent' convictions under the Rehabilitation of Offenders Act 1974.